 It's not all.
 Starlink can also be used to monitor illegal deforestation that is literally destroying the Amazon rainforest.
 Satellites, after all, have already been used in the past to monitor environmental events, such as forest fires.

 SpaceX's Starlink system currently has around 1.800 satellites in orbit.
 Starlink serves approximately 140.000 users in 20 countries to date, according to a presentation shown by the private space company earlier this month.
 This is just the beginning, however, as SpaceX plans to launch many more Starlink satellites in the near future.
 By doing so, the satellite system could provide quality connectivity even in areas not reachable by traditional high-speed internet lines.

 “We are working to close this important partnership between the Brazilian government and SpaceX.
 We want to combine the technology they have developed with the Brazil Wi-Fi program of the Ministry of Communications.
 Our goal is to bring the Internet to rural areas and remote places, as well as help control wildfires and illegal deforestation in the Amazon rainforest, "he said.
 Fábio Faria, Brazilian Minister of Communications.

-In a video posted by Faria on Twitter, Tesla's CEO Elon Musk stated that SpaceX is looking forward to providing much-needed internet connectivity to the underserved areas of Brazil.
+In a video posted by Faria on Twitter, Tesla's CEO Elon Musk said SpaceX is looking forward to providing much-needed internet connectivity to less-served areas of Brazil.
 He also expressed some optimism about how the system could be used to help preserve the Amazon rainforest.
 "With better connectivity, we can help ensure the conservation of the Amazon," said Musk.